samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 ### Choose a Character Sheet

-You’ll record the main details of your character on a character sheet.
-Throughout this chapter, we use the term "character sheet" to mean whatever you use to track your character’s details, whether it’s a printed character sheet, a digital character sheet like the one on [D&D Beyond](/characters), or plain paper.
+You'll record the main details of your character on a character sheet.
+Throughout this chapter, we use the term "character sheet" to mean whatever you use to track your character's details, whether it's a printed character sheet, a digital character sheet like the one on [D&D Beyond](/characters), or plain paper.
 Choose whichever style of sheet works for you, and then embark on creating a character!

 Create Your Character
 ---------------------

 Here are the steps to make a character; each step is explored in detail in this chapter:

 1. **Choose a Class.** Every adventurer is a member of a class.
-A class broadly describes a character’s vocation, special talents, and favored tactics.
+A class broadly describes a character's vocation, special talents, and favored tactics.
-2. **Determine Origin.** A character’s origin includes two elements: background and species.
+2. **Determine Origin.** A character's origin includes two elements: background and species.
 How did the character spend the years leading up to a life of adventure?
-Who are the character’s ancestors?
-You can also choose your character’s languages.
+Who are the character's ancestors?
+You can also choose your character's languages.
-3. **Determine Ability Scores.** Much of what your character does in the game depends on the character’s six abilities.
+3. **Determine Ability Scores.** Much of what your character does in the game depends on the character's six abilities.
-4. **Choose an Alignment.** Alignment is a shorthand for your character’s moral compass.
+4. **Choose an Alignment.** Alignment is a shorthand for your character's moral compass.
-5. **Fill in Details.** Using the choices you’ve made, fill in the remaining details on your character sheet.
+5. **Fill in Details.** Using the choices you've made, fill in the remaining details on your character sheet.

 ### Step 1: Choose a Class

 Choose a class, and write it on your character sheet.
 The Class Overview table summarizes the classes.
-See [chapter 3](/sources/dnd/phb-2024/character-classes) for the classes’ details.
+See [chapter 3](/sources/dnd/phb-2024/character-classes) for the classes' details.

 #### Class Overview